 I hope you won’t end up here.
 An ounce of prevention is worth a pound of cure, as the saying goes.
 But it’s good to be familiar with what to look out for so you can avoid or address mom burnout and get back to being the person you know and love.

-After reviewing some of the signs, I’ll share ways to combat mom burnout.
+After reviewing some of the mom burnout symptoms, I’ll share ways to fight them.
 Save them in case you’re ever in need!

 Tips are based on personal experience and should not be considered medical advice.
 Full disclaimer.